 Inhalation: Treatment of hydrofluoric acid burns (off-label use): Mix 1.5 mL of 10% calcium gluconate solution with 4.5 mL NS to make a 2.5% solution (Upfal 1990).

 IV: For bolus or continuous infusion.
-Administer bolus slowly (not to exceed 200 mg/minute in adults or 100 mg/minute in pediatric patients).
+Administer bolus slowly (not to exceed 200 mg/minute).
 For continuous infusions, adjust rate as needed based on serum calcium levels.

 Vesicant; ensure proper needle or catheter placement prior to and during IV infusion.
 Avoid extravasation.

 Extravasation management: If extravasation occurs, stop infusion immediately and disconnect (leave needle/cannula in place); gently aspirate extravasated solution (do NOT flush the line).

 Early/acute calcium extravasation: Initiate hyaluronidase antidote; remove needle/cannula; apply dry cold compresses; elevate extremity (Hurst 2004; Reynolds 2014).